strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/microtica.md

 The Strapi template uses an Amazon EFS file system to store the persistent Strapi files:

 * image uploads – media files storage
-* api folder – only for the standalone setup where you don’t have your source code connected via Git (default).
-In this guide we will explain how you can deploy your existing Strapi project
+* API folder – only for the standalone setup where the source code is not connected via git (default).
+This guide explains how to deploy an existing Strapi project.
 * data folder – store the sqlite data file, if database client is `sqlite` (default)

 The data stored in these folders will persist on subsequent deployments, application restarts or even if you kill the container completely.